tapilew/equilibrio-alpha/README.md

 - More advanced analytics and reporting
 - Deeper integrations with booking platforms and POS systems
 - Customizable payment pages and branding
+- Exploration of Circle's ecosystem features if beneficial for SMEs

 ---